mohitdmak/Community-Page/README.md

 A community page for bits, made to learn and implement the oauth2 api, \
 along with sqllite3 db and deploying via wsgi.

+Note: App messes badly unless viewed from desktop as the media queries are not set.
+Open below link from laptop/pc only

 ## Head here [link](https://mohitdmak.pythonanywhere.com/).

 Login through your google acount, and complete your profile upon registration. \